parshavjain/spring-assignment-solution-step2/readme.md

 *** Release 0.1.0 ***

-- Right click on the Assignment select Run As -> Java Application to run your Assignment.
+- Right click on the Assignment select Run As -> Run on Server to run your Assignment.
 - Right click on the Assignment select Run As -> JUnit Test to run your Assignment.